gspd-mobi/rage-ios/README.md

 Library is NOT production ready yet.
 Please don't use it before it gets more stable.
 There may be compatibility issues between newer and older versions of library until version **1.0.0**.

+README now may differ from real API because it's unstable and improving pretty fast.

 ## Usage ##
 You can check example implementation in RageExample project.